mrpull/ansible-lab/docs/ansible-lab/docs/setup/setup.md

 Enter the password and you should be at a `vagrant@web1:~$` prompt inside the `web1` virtual machine.
 Use the `exit` command to return to the `mgmt` machine.

 Now that you can SSH to web1 you are ready for the first Ansible command.
-As tratition dictacts, our first command will print `Hello Ansible`.
+As tradition dictates, our first command will print `Hello Ansible`.
 You will be asked for the SSH password after you run the following:

 ```bash
 $ ansible -a "echo 'Hello Ansible'" web1 --ask-pass
 ```

-This is an ad hoc Ansible execution that targets the `web1` node and implicitly uses the `command` module to execute `echo 'Hello Ansible`.  `--ask-pass` (which is abreviated `-k`) tells Ansible you want to provide a password interactively.
+This is an ad hoc Ansible execution that targets the `web1` node and implicitly uses the `command` module to execute `echo 'Hello Ansible`.  `--ask-pass` (which is abbreviated `-k`) tells Ansible you want to provide a password interactively.
 If it works, you'll see:

 ![Screenshot](../img/helloAnsible.png)